benpapworth/waftools/README.rst

 - Create C/C++ documentation using **DoxyGen**
 - List dependencies between build tasks

-A detailed description of *waftools* can be found at: pythonhosted_.
+A detailed description of *waftools* can be found at pythonhosted_.

 Installation